OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/04-oled-writing-text.md

 ```

-### What to Expect
+#### What to Expect

-//TODO: ADD GIF
+// TODO: IMAGE add gif of the results

 After running the python code, you should see the current current time on the right side of the top row, a greeting on the third row and a random fact on the fifth row.

 ### A Closer Look at the Code

 To get the current time, we use the datetime library that is provided standard with python.
 We create a datetime object storing the current date and time using the datetime.datetime.now() constructor.
 We then access the object's hour and min attributes to the retrieve the time values of interest.
 The we use some logic and mathematical conversion to decide if it is "AM" or "PM" and which greeting to display.

-We also randomly decide to display a random quote.
+For the fun of it, we decided to display a random quote at the end

 #### Generating Random Numbers

 To generate a random number, we use the randInt class from the random library.
 We pass the range of random numbers to choose from, for our purposes the range corresonds to the length of the array.
 We then use this random integer to decide which quote will be written to the display.

 It should be noted that we are using a pseudo-random generator which uses the Mersenne Twister and is completely deterministic.
 Hence, this method would be unsuitable in an important application where truly random numbers are required, such as cryptography.